NSHipster/articles/2019-04-29-optional-throws-result-async-await.md

 Ah ha!
 So we see that the `Result` type can serve as a concrete [reification](https://en.wikipedia.org/wiki/Reification_%28computer_science%29) of Swift’s abstract idea of
-_"that thing that’s returned when a function is marked as `throws`"_.
+_“that thing that’s returned when a function is marked as `throws`”_.
 And as such, we can use it to deal with asynchronous operations that require concrete types for parameters passed to their completion handlers.

 {% info %}